mrjonleek/mrjonleek/_pages/about.md

 * Reduce global emissions by making IT more efficient
 * Improve the lives of my fellow developers with innovative technology
-* Support the smart innovators that share who seek to improve the world
+* Support the smart innovators who seek to improve the world